-One such emerging service is the development of cloud-native applications, which are a collection of smaller, independent services that are coupled and designed to improve the speed at which applications are developed.
+An emerging service is the development of cloud-native applications, which are a collection of smaller, independent services that are coupled and designed to improve the speed at which applications are developed.

-This process of developing applications was born out of the need for companies to deliver cloud applications that meet client needs at a pace that was efficient and reduced the development costs of the software development companies.
+This process of developing applications was born out of the need for companies to deliver applications that meet client needs at a pace that was efficient and reduced the development costs of the software development companies.

 - Google Cloud Speech API

 What The Future Holds for The Cloud and Businesses